cbdso/aws-serverless-security-workshop/docs/04-ssl-in-transit/README.md

 ![](images/require_ssl.png)

 Test out a few API endpoints in Postman or in browser.
-The calls should fail with `"Error querying"` as it is expecting an encrpyred connection but our application is not yet configured for it.
+The calls should fail with `"Error querying"` as it is expecting an encrypted connection but our application is not yet configured for it.

 ## Configure SSL In-Transit